ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Details of ChronoSpike

 where addition is performed element-wise.
 The positional encodings $\mathbf{P}_{1:T}$ are initialized randomly and optimized during training, allowing the model to learn task-specific temporal representations rather than relying on fixed sinusoidal or absolute position encodings.

 The positionally-encoded spike sequence $\tilde{\mathbf{S}}_v$ is then processed by a single-layer Transformer encoder with multi-head self-attention:

-where the multi-head self-attention mechanism computes pairwise interactions across all time steps via scaled dot-product attention, the feed-forward network (FFN) applies two linear transformations with ReLU activations, and layer normalization stabilizes training.
+where the multi-head self-attention mechanism computes pairwise interactions across all time steps via scaled dot-product attention, the feed-forward network (FFN) applies two linear transformations with ReLU activations, and LayerNorm is applied with the standard pre-/post-residual placement of a Transformer encoder block, providing both the attention-side and FFN-side residual connections.
 The self-attention mechanism enables each time step representation to attend to all other time steps in the sequence, capturing long-range temporal dependencies that cannot be modeled by sequential recurrence or local temporal convolutions.
 The attention weights learned by this module reveal which historical snapshots are most relevant for predicting node behavior at the final time step, as we demonstrate through interpretability analysis in Appendix G.2.

-The final temporal embedding $\mathbf{z}_v \in \mathbb{R}^{d_h}$ for node $v$ is extracted from the last time step of the Transformer output, $\mathbf{z}_v = \mathbf{Z}_v^{\text{temp}}[T, :]$, which aggregates information from the entire temporal sequence through the self-attention mechanism.
+The final temporal embedding $\mathbf{z}_v \in \mathbb{R}^{d_h}$ for node $v$ is extracted from the last time step of the Transformer output and then passed through a small readout head: $\mathbf{z}_v = \mathbf{W}_2\,\tanh(\mathbf{W}_1\,\mathbf{Z}_v^{\text{temp}}[T,:] + \mathbf{b}_1) + \mathbf{b}_2$ (a two-layer MLP with $\mathbf{W}_1,\mathbf{W}_2\in\mathbb{R}^{d_h\times d_h}$).
+This readout, omitted from earlier symbolic equations for compactness, accounts for an additional $\approx 2 d_h^2 + 2 d_h$ trainable parameters and matches the released implementation, which aggregates information from the entire temporal sequence through the self-attention mechanism.
 This design decouples temporal modeling from recurrent state propagation, avoiding the sequential dependency and gradient pathology issues that plague RNN-based approaches while maintaining linear memory complexity in the temporal dimension, since we only store spike representations rather than dense hidden states at each time step.